COSC481W-2025Winter/KeepOrDelete/README.md

 ### Stela Opingari
-*Stela is a senior Computer Science student who’s making the most of her time at Eastern Michigan University.
-She recently started an internship at Trinity Information Systems and works as a research assistant in the EAS Lab.
-She’s also been involved in the Eagle Vision program as a production assistant and serves as Secretary of the Women in Computer Science (WiCS) club.
-In her free time, Stela enjoys reading, skiing, and traveling to new places.*
+*I'm a senior Computer Science student making the most of my time at Eastern Michigan University.
+Recently, I started an internship at Trinity Information Systems and work as a research assistant in the EAS Lab.
+I was previously involved in the Eagle Vision program as a production assistant and currently serve as the Secretary of the Women in Computer Science (WiCS) club.
+I have a strong passion for software engineering and have been finding different AI models increasingly fascinating.
+In my free time, I love reading, skiing, and traveling to new places.*

 ### Garrett Drake